-- Integration Tests will help to verify the overall system while Unit Testing is a testing method by which individual units of code are tested.
+- Integration Testing will help to verify the connection between two or more modules while Unit Testing is a testing method by which individual units of code are tested.

-- Issues found in Unit Testing can be instantly fixed but issues found in Integration Testing take a lot of time and cost to fix as it becomes difficult to find where exactly a bug has arisen.
+- Issues found in Unit Testing can be instantly fixed but issues found in Integration Testing take a longer time and the cost to fix is higher, as it becomes difficult to find where exactly a bug has arisen.

 - Unit Testing is a kind of white box testing, whereas Integration Testing is a kind of black-box testing.